Chia-Network/cadt/docs/cadt_rpc_api_v2.md

 #### Batch upload projects from CSV

+CSV batch upload is for **flat parent records only** — each row represents one project.
+Child records (locations, estimations, ratings, co-benefits, validations, verifications, etc.) must be created via their own REST endpoints or via the [XLSX multi-sheet import](#update-projects-from-xlsx-file) workflow.
+Unrecognized columns (including child entity names like `locations` or `estimations`) are silently stripped.

+CSV headers may use either camelCase attribute names (e.g., `cadTrustProjectId`) or snake_case DB column names (e.g., `cad_trust_project_id`).

+**Update behavior**: When a row includes a `cadTrustProjectId` that matches an existing project, the CSV row is **merged** with the existing DB record — fields present in the CSV overwrite the existing values; fields absent from the CSV retain their current values.
+This differs from the REST `PUT` endpoint, which requires all fields.

+**Validation**: Rows are validated for foreign key existence (`cadTrustProgramId` must reference an existing program or a staged program record).
+Rows that fail validation are skipped and their errors are returned in the response.
+The CSV validation is intentionally more lenient than the REST API — fields like `projectLink` and `projectStatusDate` that are required in the REST schema are optional in CSV batch upload.

+**Ownership**: UPDATE rows are verified to belong to the home organization.
+Attempting to update a project owned by another organization will produce an error for that row.

 **Array Field Formatting**: For array fields like `projectType` and `projectSector`, the CSV can use any of these formats:
 - **Single value**: `Solar` → becomes `["Solar"]`
 - **JSON array**: `["Solar","Wind"]` → becomes `["Solar","Wind"]`